-- IV.
-Based on our criteria and assessment of the peer-reviewed literature, initial and repeat lumbar microdiscectomy (laminotomy, laminectomy or hemilaminectomy) is considered not medically necessary for ANY of the following sole indications: - A. Subjective symptoms and objective physical examination findings are not concordant with imaging. - B. The patient has predominant lower back pain associated with disc degeneration, with or without annular tears in the absence of a disc herniation. - C. The patient is asymptomatic with a normal physical examination, regardless of the size of the disc herniation. - D. The patient's imaging shows disc bulge with no neural impingement or cord compression; - E. The patient's discography is concordant; - F. The patient's magnetic resonance (MR) spectroscopy results; or - G. The patient has experienced only isolated axial lower back pain in the presence of disc herniation. - V. Based upon our criteria and assessment of the peer-reviewed literature, the use of an annular (annulus) fibrosis repair/closure device following spinal surgery, including, but not limited to, use of the Barricaid Annular Closure Device (ACD), has not been medically proven to be effective and, therefore, is considered investigational.
+- a. positive straight leg raise; or - b. crossed straight leg raise; or - c. femoral stretch test; and/or - 2.
+Neurologic deficit, including ANY of the following: - a.
+Dermatomal sensory deficit; or - b.
+Functionally limiting motor weakness (e.g., foot drop, quadriceps weakness); or - c.
+Reflex changes; AND - K. Less than clinically meaningful improvement with at least TWO of the following, unless contraindicated: - 1. prescription strength analgesics, steroids, and/or NSAIDS for six (6) weeks; and/or - 2. provider-directed exercise program prescribed by a physical therapist, chiropractic provider, or osteopathic or allopathic physician for six (6) weeks; and/or - 3. epidural steroid injections/selective nerve root block(s). - III.
+Based on our criteria and assessment of the peer-reviewed literature, the performance of microdiscectomy (laminotomy, laminectomy or hemilaminectomy) with laser technique is considered not medically necessary. - IV.
+Based on our criteria and assessment of the peer-reviewed literature, initial and repeat lumbar microdiscectomy (laminotomy, laminectomy or hemilaminectomy) is considered not medically necessary for ANY of the following sole indications: - A. Subjective symptoms and objective physical examination findings are not concordant with imaging; and/or - B. The patient has predominant lower back pain associated with disc degeneration, with or without annular tears in the absence of a disc herniation; and/or - C. The patient is asymptomatic with a normal physical examination, regardless of the size of the disc herniation; and/or - D. The patient's imaging shows disc bulge with no neural impingement or cord compression; and/or - E. The patient's discography is concordant; and/or - F. The patient's magnetic resonance (MR) spectroscopy results; and/or - G. The patient has experienced only isolated axial lower back pain in the presence of disc herniation. - V. Based upon our criteria and assessment of the peer-reviewed literature, the use of an annular (annulus) fibrosis repair/closure device following spinal surgery, including, but not limited to, use of the Barricaid Annular Closure Device (ACD), has not been medically proven to be effective and, therefore, is considered investigational.

-Refer to Corporate Medical Policy #7.01.16 Automated Percutaneous and Endoscopic Discectomy.
+Refer to Corporate Medical Policy #7.01.16 Automated Percutaneous Discectomy and Image-Guided, Minimally Invasive Decompression

-Refer to Corporate Medical Policy #7.01.62 Intervertebral Disc Decompression: Laser and Radiofrequency Coblation Techniques.
+Refer to Corporate Medical Policy #7.01.62 Intervertebral Disc Decompression: Laser (Laser Discectomy) and Radiofrequency Coblation (Disc Nucleoplasty) Techniques